 ■NOTE: The starter motor is not a serviceable component.
-If the starter motor does not operate, see Starter Relay in this section.
+If the starter motor does not operate, see Starter Relay.
 If the relay tests normal, replace the starter motor.

 REMOVING/INSTALLING

 1. Disconnect the battery.

 Always disconnect the negative battery cable from the battery first; then disconnect the positive cable.